hibi221b/new-rust-repo/README.md

 1. $cargo new NEW_PROJECT
 2. $cd NEW_PROJECT
-3. create new remote repository
+3. create new remote repository (access github)
    - should be the same name
    - add README.md
    - **NOT** add .gitignore file. already exists in NEW_PROJECT